schen13/Pintourist/README.md

       (this.state.photoUrl && (this.state.userId === this.props.currentUserId)) ? false : true;
 ```
 The pin form submit buttons check for necessary fields (e.g. photoUrl) and remain disabled if the user has not uploaded a photo.
 This prevents users from making erroneous form submissions.
 The edit pin button is also disabled if the current user is not the owner of the pin.

-## Technologies

-Rails was used for the backend for simple implementation of RESTful routes.
-Due to the small scale of the project, Rails was perfect for ease of use.

-Normalized Redux states allowed for easy tracking of modals and extraction of relevant data based on the current path.

-Packages like react-dropzone and react-spinners were utilized for image drag/drop and page loading spinner animations respectively.
-AWS served as the primary image hosting, and submitted images (through pin creation) are pushed to an S3 bucket.

 ### Additional Resources
 + [MVP List](MVP-List)